UNDERSTANDING BAD BREATH

 Common Causes of Bad Breath

-• Food: Strong-smelling foods like onions, garlic, and spices can cause lingering odors as they enter the bloodstream and affect your breath.
+- Food: Strong-smelling foods like onions, garlic, and spices can cause lingering odours and may require better bad breath prevention habits.

-• Tobacco: Smoking and tobacco use produce unpleasant odors and increase the risk of gum disease.
+- Tobacco: Smoking and tobacco use create odours and increase the risk of gum disease bad breath.

-• Dental Hygiene: Poor brushing and flossing allow plaque and bacteria to build up, causing odor and gum irritation.
-Dirty dentures can also trap bacteria and food particles.
+- Dental Hygiene: Poor brushing and flossing allow plaque and bacteria to build up, causing odour and irritation.
+Oral hygiene treatment, plaque removal treatment, and denture cleaning can help.

-• Infections: Tooth decay, gum disease, or post-surgical wounds can cause bad breath.
+- Infections: Tooth decay, gum disease, or surgical wounds can cause odour and may need oral bacteria treatment or gum health treatment.

-• Mouth, Nose, and Throat Issues: Tonsil stones, sinus infections, and throat inflammation can all contribute to odor.
+- Mouth, Nose, and Throat Issues: Tonsil stones, sinus infections, and throat inflammation can contribute to mouth odour.

-• Other Causes: Conditions such as GERD, metabolic disorders, or certain cancers may create distinct odors through chemical changes in the body.
+- Other Causes: GERD, metabolic disorders, or other health conditions may create distinct odours through chemical changes in the body.

 FRESH BREATH STARTS WITH GOOD HABITS